vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.MessageBoard/README.md

 # MessageBoard

-Allows authenticated users to post comments.
+Allows authenticated users to post comments and view other users comments

 # Installation